Carrie8348/herstory-pp4-resubmit/README.md

 #### Home Page
 The Homepage displays the all movies on the site.

+There is a header pic displays, that's my drawing, and meaning all women in all races have lots stories to tell.
+Here is a place for every woman.

 There are movie image, title , director , lead actors displays .
 User can click on any of them to be redirected to the related movie detail page.

 It is responsive.
 On the larger screen, the products list 4 in a row, in the middle to large, 3 in a row, minor to middle screen, and 2 in a row, and lastly, it lists only 1 in a row.
 And the page when it onlys shows two movies side by side, the topnav will also be the same as the mobile position.